 The hills are alive in this picture-perfect Vermont village, complete with white steepled church, covered bridge, and one-room schoolhouse.
 But Stowe’s historic downtown, which also offers top-notch restaurants, shopping, and galleries, is only the prelude to Stowe Mountain, one of the top ski resorts in the east.
 Intrepid outdoors-people can also try ice climbing in the famous Smugglers Notch, a narrow mountain pass near Stowe.
 For cinema buffs, Stowe features the Trapp Family Lodge, where the real Von Trapps eventually settled after fleeing Nazi-occupied Austria as fictionalized in The Sound of Music.
 The Von Trapps still own this Alpine-style resort, where sleigh rides, cross-country skiing, and family history tours are offered.
 Stowe is also one of America’s prettiest winter towns.

 This central Virginia city has plenty of indoor things to do, but is close enough to outdoor winter fun in the Blue Ridge Mountains as well.
-History buffs can delve into the life of Charlottesville‘s favorite son, Thomas Jefferson, at his home at Monticello and the gorgeous University of Virginia campus, which he founded and designed.
+History buffs can delve into the life of Charlottesville’s favorite son, Thomas Jefferson, at his home at Monticello and the gorgeous University of Virginia campus, which he founded and designed.
 Visitors can discover more presidential history at James Monroe’s home, Highland.
 Stroll Charlottesville’s pedestrian Downtown Mall, a brick-paved walkway with restaurants, shops, and music venues.
 For outdoor activities, two Virginia ski resorts, Wintergreen and Massanutten, as well as Shenandoah National Park and the Blue Ridge Parkway (open in winter), are all within an hour’s drive.
-Check out these incredible winter road trips to plan right now.

 Washington: Methow Valley